Getting the right support is crucial to help you think about the future

 - Portage worker - helps your child develop certain skills through play and home visits

-- Social worker - can offer help and advice in getting you and your child the support you need.
+- Social worker A social worker is someone who can help you get the support you need.
+Social workers usually work for your local council. - can offer help and advice in getting you and your child the support you need.

 - Special educational needs co-ordinator (SENCO) - creates a supportive learning environment for special needs pupils at school.